Skip to content

 bash

-gflowd down
+gflowd stop

 gflowd completion <shell>